 Panels.
 Our panels are the heart of the festival, and this year we have more than ever.
 See Panels for more details.

 Poetry Readings.
-The one thing better than reading exquisite poetry is listening to exquisite poetry read by the person who wrote it.
-Come and listen to our wonderful poets read from their work.
-Last year’s poets stole the show with their extraordinary performances; don’t be surprised if they do so again.
+The only thing better than reading exquisite poetry is listening to exquisite poetry read by the person who wrote it.
+This year there are more opportunities than ever to listen to wonderful poets read from their work.

 Signings.
-Books of all our guest authors will be available for purchase throughout the day at the festival bookstore, located in the Kimball Ballroom.
+Signed books make excellent gifts!
+All our guest authors will be available to sign their books, which will be on sale throughout the day at the festival bookstore, located in the Kimball Ballroom.
+This year we are also offering complimentary gift-wrapping!
 Please consult the Signing Schedule here.

 Parking.
-Faculty and student parking lots at Stephens College may be used by the general public on Saturday, and there is also unmetered street parking available at certain points around the Stephens campus.
-This year, Boone Hospital have kindly granted festival attendees permission to use the parking lot behind their building, north of Broadway and to the east of the Stephens campus.
+Faculty and student parking lots at Stephens College may be used by the general public on Saturday, and there is also unmetered street parking available at certain points around or near the Stephens campus.
+Boone Hospital Center have again kindly granted festival attendees permission to use the parking lot behind their building, north of Broadway and to the east of the Stephens campus.